New User | Print Page | Contact Us | Report Abuse | Sign In

 Associate Professor & Department Chair, The College of Saint Scholastica

-David Marc, PhD, CHDA is a leading expert and educator in the field of health informatics and information management.
+David Marc, PhD, CHDA, is a leading expert and educator in the field of health informatics and information management.
 He is an associate professor, the department chair and the graduate program director at the College of St. Scholastica in Duluth, MN, where he teaches courses on artificial intelligence, data analytics, healthcare research and health information systems.
-He holds a master’s degree in biological sciences and a PhD in health informatics from the University of Minnesota and is a certified health data analyst (CHDA).
-He has held various leadership roles in professional organizations such as the AHIMA Foundation Research Network, the AHIMA Council for Excellence in Education (CEE), the HIMSS Technology Informatics Guiding Education Reform (TIGER) Community and the HIMSS Student and Early Careerists Committee.
-He is currently spearheading national initiatives to promote the ethical and effective use of artificial intelligence in healthcare by developing best practices and standards, and by providing training and education for the current and future workforce.
+He holds a master’s degree in biological sciences and a PhD in health informatics from the University of Minnesota, and he is a certified health data analyst (CHDA).
+He has held various leadership roles in professional organizations such as AHIMA, HIMSS and AMIA.
 Dr. Marc is a prolific writer and speaker, with a multitude of contributions to peer-reviewed journals, books and magazines.
 He is a highly respected speaker, frequently invited to present at conferences, workshops and events at state, national and international levels.
 His presentations offer valuable insights into subjects such as the application of artificial intelligence in healthcare, data-informed decision-making and trends in the health informatics and information management workforce.
-His research is primarily centered on two areas: the application of machine learning techniques to identify trends in the healthcare workforce and the creation of innovative indexing methods for the publication and sharing of public healthcare data.

 presenter photo